 Diagnosing Fanconi's Anemia

 There are some common tests involved with Fanconi's anemia.
-Women who are pregnant may have amniocentesis, or chorionic villous sampling, in order to diagnose FA in their unborn child.
-Other forms of testing and examinations performed by doctors in relation to Fanconi's anemia can include things such as bone marrow biopsy, developmental testing, ultrasound examination of the person's kidneys, or other forms of imaging studies such as CT scans or MRI's.
+Pregnant women may have amniocentesis, or chorionic villous sampling, to diagnose FA in their unborn child.
+Other forms of testing and examinations performed by doctors relating to Fanconi's anemia can include things such as bone marrow biopsy, developmental testing, ultrasound examination of the person's kidneys, or other forms of imaging studies such as CT scans or MRI's.
 A doctor may order Complete Blood Counts (CBC's), or apply drugs to the person's blood sample to check for damage to their chromosomes.
 Hearing tests are common.
 A doctor may pursue HLA tissue typing while searching for bone marrow donors.